If you aren’t teaching your kids about financial responsibility and money skills, you’ve left them vulnerable to a

 For example, MassMutual developed a program called the FutureSmart Challenge.
 In conjunction with select NBA teams, MassMutual’s FutureSmart Challenge delivers interactive seminars to middle school students in a stadium setting.
 The seminars are designed to convey the importance of savings, career choices, staying in school and going to college, and the impact these have on their future financial goals.

 Through the FutureSmart Challenge, MassMutual also collaborates with Junior Achievement affiliates, nonprofits that offer financial literacy programs to schools throughout the U.S., to extend financial education in the classrooms of the same students who attend the Challenge.
-To date, MassMutual has reached more than 40,000 students through the FutureSmart Challenge.
+To date, MassMutual has reached more than 2 million students through FutureSmart.

 High school and college kids: Debt awareness

 High school and college-age kids are ready for more sophisticated lessons in personal finance.

 That includes debt.
 Many of the best and brightest graduates get themselves into financial hot water by spending money they don’t have and burying themselves in high interest credit card debt.